Long-Range Magnetic Order in Structurally Embedded Mesospin Metamaterials: Results and discussion

 Polarised neutron reflectometry analyses (Supplementary Information) reproduce similar magnetic profiles, but in this case the magnetic region not only coincides with the implanted Fe distribution but also includes contributions from induced Pd polarization, consistent with previous ion-beam studies\cite{StromPetter2022Soft, VantarakiChristina2024Mmbi, Vantaraki_inhomogeneities}.
+The two probes are therefore complementary: resonant X-ray methods at the Fe edge are Fe-selective, whereas PNR reports the total magnetic depth profile (Fe+Pd).
+For these implantation-defined structures, resonant XRR/PNR comparison is most physically meaningful at the level of the extracted chemical and magnetic SLD depth profiles, rather than by tabulating single thickness/roughness values that act only as model-dependent effective parameters for graded interfaces.
 A key finding, when considering both the X-ray and neutron data (Supplementary Information), is the consistency between two independently prepared samples, probed using distinctly different techniques, which demonstrates the reproducibility of the ion implantation process in generating well-defined magnetic volumes close to the surface.